privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

 ![Program to Proof](./assets/program-to-proof.png)
 [Source](https://zk-learning.org/assets/lecture12.pdf)

-There're really a lot of combination like below taxonomy shows, but you don't need to know all of them at the moment.
+There're really a lot of combinations like below taxonomy shows, but you don't need to know all of them at the moment.
 ![Taxonomy](./assets/taxonomy.png)
 [Source](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf)